FightingFighting/cross-modal-information-flow-in-MLLM/README.md

 # Cross-modal Information Flow in Multimodal Large Language Model
-This is the official repository for the paper: [Cross-modal Information Flow in Multimodal Large Language Models](https://arxiv.org/abs/2411.18620)
+This is the official repository for our CVPR paper: [Cross-modal Information Flow in Multimodal Large Language Models](https://arxiv.org/abs/2411.18620)

 # Installation
 ```